Northwood, London: Northwood Hills

-The Namaste Lounge Restaurant (formerly known as Northwood Hills public house and the Northwood Hills Hotel before that) opposite the tube station is cited as the venue where Elton John first performed professionally.
+The Namaste Lounge Restaurant opposite the tube station was formerly the Northwood Hills public house, known previously as the Northwood Hills Hotel.
+It is cited as the venue where Elton John first performed professionally.
 A picture of the pub appears on one of his album covers.

-Each May one of the largest Scout jumble sales in the country is held by 1st Northwood on the land next to their headquarters, the Hogs Back.

 Northwood secondary school and sixth form is located in Potter Street (the former name of the school).
 The Olympic boxer Audley Harrison and Big Brother contestant Nikki Grahame are alumni of the school.

 Landmarks

-Northwood Grange

 Northwood Grange incorporates a 15th-century block with a crown-post roof, a cross-wing of the same date, and a long range of about 1600.
 This is now the Hall School, Northwood.

-Denville Hall

-Formerly Northwood Hall, this has since 1925 been a retirement home for actors, actresses and members of other theatrical professions.
+Denville Hall, formerly Northwood Hall, this has since 1925 been a retirement home for actors, actresses and members of other theatrical professions.

-Tree Trunk Sculptures

-The Tree trunk sculptures are sculpted logs that are placed on Green Lane, diagonally opposite Northwood Station.

-London School of Theology

 The London School of Theology is an English interdenominational evangelical theological college.

-Northwood Hills tube station

-This early 20th century built construction was intended to be local landmark but was kept and is now built in neatly to the street façade of the high street.